clulab/processors/README.md

 The structure of this package is heavily inspired by Stanford's CoreNLP.
 Similar to CoreNLP, we use a `Datum` trait to store a single data point, which is implemented by `BVFDatum` to store binary-valued-feature datums, or by `RVFDatum` to store real-valued-feature datums.
 A collection of data points is stored as a `Dataset`, which is similarly implemented by `BVFDataset` or `RVFDataset`.
 All classifiers implement the `Classifier` trait, which has three main methods: `train`, which trains a model a given dataset, `classOf`, which returns the most likely prediction for a given datum, and `scoresOf`, which returns the scores for all known labels for a given datum.
 We currently support the following classifiers: large-margin Perceptron (`PerceptronClassifier`), linear SVMs and logistic regression from [liblinear](http://www.csie.ntu.edu.tw/~cjlin/liblinear/) (`LibLinearClassifier`), dual SVMs from [libsvm](http://www.csie.ntu.edu.tw/~cjlin/libsvm/) (`LibSVMClassifier`), and random forests, implemented in-house (`RFClassifier`).

 A similar structure exists for ranking problems, with `RankingDataset` used to store a corpus of ranking examples, and  `RankingClassifier` as the API to be implemented by all ranking classifiers.
-We currently support the following classifiers: ranking Perceptron (`PerceptronRankingClassifier`), ranking SVMs from [svm-rank](http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html) (`SVMRankingClassifier`), and boosted decision trees from [jforests](https://code.google.com/p/jforests/) (`JForestsRankingClassifier`).
+We currently support the following classifiers: ranking Perceptron (`PerceptronRankingClassifier`), and ranking SVMs from [svm-rank](http://www.cs.cornell.edu/people/tj/svm_light/svm_rank.html) (`SVMRankingClassifier`).

 For usage examples, including how to create datums and datasets from scratch or import them from the svm-light format, please take a look at the examples under `src/test/scala/org/clulab/learning`.

 ## The Odin event extraction framework

-Please see [Odin's Wiki](https://github.com/sistanlp/processors/wiki/ODIN-(Open-Domain-INformer)) page for details.
+Please see [Odin's Wiki](https://github.com/clulab/processors/wiki/ODIN-(Open-Domain-INformer)) page for details.

 ## Other resources